 Joint pain due to trauma, overuse injury, or arthritis causes loss of mobility and reduces your quality of life.
-If this sounds like you, it’s time to seek help from Andrew Dold, MD, or Paul Ghattas, DO, at Star Orthopedics and Sports Medicine located in Coppell and Frisco, Texas.
+If this sounds like you, it’s time to seek help from Andrew Dold, MD, Paul Ghattas, DO, or Jason Petrasic, MD, at Star Orthopedics and Sports Medicine located in Coppell and Frisco, Texas.
 The specialty clinic offers platelet-rich plasma (PRP) therapy to accelerate the healing process.
 PRP therapy leverages your blood’s natural healing properties to repair damaged cartilage, tendons, ligaments, muscles, and even bone.
 To learn more about this procedure, call or click to schedule an appointment today.

 Platelet-rich plasma (PRP) is plasma — the clear liquid component of your blood — with a higher concentration of solid platelets.
 Platelets are the cells that help your blood clot, and they contain hundreds of proteins that are vital to your body’s healing process.
 Besides healing, these growth factors also promote new cell development.

 After the initial consultation and lab work, your physician at Star Orthopedics and Sports Medicine determines whether PRP will be a good option for you.
 Dr. Dold or Dr. Ghattas will draw a small amount of blood and place it in a centrifuge machine to separate the platelets from other blood components.

 The doctor then prepares a vial from the platelets and plasma, injecting it precisely in the joint space.
 The platelets’ growth factors and proteins help with new tissue formation and promote healing.

 Although the treatment starts to take action immediately within the body, it may be weeks or months before clinical benefits are visible.